salesforce/sa11y/packages/jest/README.md

 -   **async**: `toBeAccessible` **must** be invoked with `async/wait` or `Promise` or the equivalent supported asynchronous method in your environment
     -   Not invoking it async would result in incorrect results e.g. no issues reported even when the page is not accessible
 -   **color-contrast**: Color-contrast check is disabled for Jest tests as it [does not work in JSDOM](https://github.com/dequelabs/axe-core/issues/595)
+-   **audio, video**: Accessibility of `audio`, `video` elements cannot be checked with Jest as they are [stubbed out in JSDOM](https://github.com/jsdom/jsdom/issues/2155)
-    -   If you need to check for color-contrast please use a real browser to test e.g. using [`@sa11y/wdio`](https://github.com/salesforce/sa11y/tree/master/packages/wdio#readme)
+-   **real browser**: If you need to check for color-contrast, audio/video elements or any other checks which need the element to be rendered visually please use a real browser to test e.g. using [`@sa11y/wdio`](https://github.com/salesforce/sa11y/tree/master/packages/wdio#readme)

 ## Usage